Ho Ho Ho (album)

-Ho Ho Ho, also known as VH-1 Presents RuPaul: Ho Ho Ho, is a 1997 Christmas album and the third studio album by American singer and drag queen RuPaul.
-Released on October 28, 1997 by the record label Rhino, it is RuPaul's first album featuring Christmas music and serves as a follow-up to his 1996 album Foxy Lady.
+Ho Ho Ho, also known as VH-1 Presents RuPaul: Ho Ho Ho, is a Christmas album and the third studio album by American singer and drag queen RuPaul.
+Released on October 28, 1997, by the record label Rhino, it is RuPaul's first album featuring Christmas music and serves as a follow-up to his 1996 album Foxy Lady.
 RuPaul co-produced the album with Fenton Bailey and Randy Barbato from the production company World of Wonder.
 Ho Ho Ho consists of thirteen tracks, including ten covers of Christmas standards and carols, and three original songs written by Joe Carrano and RuPaul.
 Music critics frequently described the album as an example of camp though RuPaul clarified that it included several more serious covers, specifically "All Alone on Christmas" and "Hard Candy Christmas".

 Ho Ho Ho was praised by critics following its release and during retrospective reviews; its cheerful and humorous compositions were frequently cited as the album's highlights, though some commentators responded negatively to the record's use of humor and the lack of clarity in its overall message.
 It was included in a 2016 parody list discussing the alt-right, the "War on Christmas", and the bathroom bill.
 The album peaked at number 27 on the Heatseekers Albums Billboard chart, selling a little more than 4,000 copies in one week.
 To support the record, RuPaul filmed a television special as part of his VH1 talk show The RuPaul Show.

 Recording and release

 Ho Ho Ho was recorded in RuPaul's living room in New York City; it was completed over the span of three days in July 1997.
 RuPaul attributed the album's success to his chemistry with American singer Michelle Visage, saying: "You can hear us having a good time.
 So whether it was a Hanukkah album or a Kwanzaa album, it didn't make a difference, because the chemistry is there."
 RuPaul and Visage interpreted Christmas songs as examples of camp while describing them as still holding clear messages; RuPaul explained: "Even the camp stuff still holds the true meaning of Christmas, the sweetness and the love about another year gone by."
 The album's record label Rhino executive promoted the album through the tagline: "Celebrate Christmas with classic holiday songs and camp, RuPaul style!"

-Ho Ho Ho was made available on October 28, 1997 by Rhino on cassette and CD.
+Ho Ho Ho was made available on October 28, 1997, by Rhino on cassette and CD.
 It was rereleased as a digital download in 2009 through Rhino and Tommy Boy Records.
 The album was also known as VH-1 Presents RuPaul: Ho Ho Ho.
-RuPaul promoted the record by headlining a 1997 Christmas special, entitled A RuPaul Christmas Special, as a part of his VH1 talk show The RuPaul Show.
-The special featured a guest appearance from American band Nirvana.
-RuPaul later released a second Christmas album (Slay Belles) in 2015, after he spent years hoping to record one with producer Lucian Piane.
+In 2023, Ho Ho Ho was issued on vinyl, and a deluxe edition, which included RuPaul's cover of "The Little Drummer Boy" and four remixes, was released on streaming services.
+RuPaul promoted the record by headlining a 1997 Christmas special as a part of his VH1 talk show The RuPaul Show.